Sharp Increase In Gun Suicides Signals Growing Public Health Crisis

 "The public is really misinformed about this issue," she said.
 "They think it's homicide.
 But 60 to 80 percent of gun deaths are suicides, depending on what state you're in.
 So we have to start raising awareness about this."

-Paul Nestadt a psychiatrist at Johns Hopkins who studies suicide at the School of Public Health, agreed.
+Paul Nestadt, a psychiatrist at Johns Hopkins who studies suicide at the School of Public Health, agreed.

 "As I looked into suicide more and more it became very clear that access to lethal means, specifically guns, was one of the most important risk factors that we could address," he said.

 Suicide attempts are fairly common, Nestadt said, but usually they're unsuccessful.
-The data shows that having a gun available in the home or workplace makes those attempts at self-harm far more likely to succeed.
+The data show that having a gun available in the home or workplace make those attempts at self-harm far more likely to succeed.

-"A firearm ends in death in a suicide attempt about 85 percent of the time, compared to something like poisoning which only ends in death about 2 percent of the time," he said.
+"A firearm ends in death in a suicide attempt about 85 percent of the time, compared to something like poisoning, which only ends in death about 2 percent of the time," he said.

 Researchers say suicide tends to be a highly impulsive act.
 Studies show that if you can limit access to the deadliest means of self-harm, like a pistol or a shotgun, the moment of crisis will often pass quickly.
 People contemplating suicide usually won't go looking for another way to hurt themselves.
 Also, people who survive a suicide attempt, after using less lethal means, rarely try again.